Gabriella439/slides/marketing/marketing.md

 > groups to be in place, procedures to have been established, or third parties
 > to be available to share in the workload and the responsibility.

-🧐: No OAuth package?
-No problem; I can probably whip up my own

 > Pragmatists expect all these things.  __When they see visionaries going their
 > own route__ with little or no thought of connecting with the mainstream
 > practices in their industry, __they shudder.__  Pragmatists have based their
 > careers on such connections: Once again, it is painfully obvious that
 > visionaries, as a group, make a very poor reference base for pragmatists.

-🤔: No OAuth package?
-I'll revisit Haskell when the ecosystem is more mature

 # Overall disruptiveness

-> From a pragmatist's point of view, visionaries are the people who come in and
+> __From a pragmatist's point of view, visionaries are the people who come in and
 > soak up all the budget for their projects.
 If the project is a success, they
-> take all the credit, while the __pragmatists get stuck trying to maintain a
+> take all the credit, while the pragmatists get stuck trying to maintain a
 > system that is so "state-of-the-art" no one is quite sure how to keep it
 > working__.
 If the project fails, visionaries always seem to be a step ahead
 > of the disaster, getting out of town while they can, and leaving the
 > pragmatists to clean up the mess.

-🧐: Rewriting this project in Haskell would solve our problems

 > Visionaries, successful or not, don't plan to stick around long.
 They see
 > themselves on a fast track that has them leapfrogging up the corporate ladder
 > and across corporations.  __Pragmatists, on the other hand, tend to be
-> committed long term to their profession and the company at which they work.__
+> committed long term to their profession and the company at which they work.
 > They are very cautious about grandiose schemes because they know they will
-> have to live with the results.
+> have to live with the results.__

-🤔: Will I have to learn Haskell if you abandon this project?

 # Is all hope lost?